-Life began in Richmond, Virginia, a former seat of the Confederacy.
+Life began in Richmond, Virginia, a former capital of the Confederacy.

 Life began the same year as the landmark decision of Brown v.
-Board of Education.
+Board of Education (1954).

-Life began segregated and became integrated in junior high school.
+Life began segregated and became integrated upon my entering junior high school.

 I derive pleasure from exploring and expressing my thoughts on subjects with little or no regard of how those thoughts may be perceived and received by others.

 If a reader derives pleasure OR is exposed to new information OR their emotions and thoughts are provoked causing them to rethink past interactions ...
 BONUS!

 Each time I add to my literary family, I bear witness to my own personal growth.
 When I started this journey of being an author, publishing one book was simply an item on my bucket list.
 I had no expectation of publishing beyond "What I Know..."

 Sheltered by loving parents, grandparents and other family and friends, I was unaware of the ugliness of segregation until I reached junior high school.

 I thought my grandmother preferred sitting in the first seat behind the rear exit of the bus because it provided quick egress.
 That was OUR seat and I went straight for it whenever I rode the bus with her.
 Little did I know, the choice was not ours!

 Albert H. Hill Junior High provided my first flagrant memories of bigotry as well as the experience of standing my ground!